AdhemarDeSenneville/AdhemarDeSenneville.github.io/_projects/int_nasa.md

 ### Missions

 - Anomaly detection and mitigation in satellite telemetry data.
-- Machine Learning models to predict atmospheric parameters to improved laser telecommunications between the Deep Space Network and LEO satellites.
+- Machine Learning models to predict atmospheric parameters to improve laser telecommunications between the Deep Space Network and LEO satellites.

 ---